 How long should grief last?

 Unfortunately, there is no time span for grieving.
 It would be great to be able to see the end but how long it takes is different from person to person.
-The most effective way of dealing with grief and reducing the suffering over time is to tackle it head-on instead of suppressing the feelings.
+The most effective way of managing grief and reducing the suffering over time is to tackle it head-on instead of suppressing the feelings.

-Don’t set yourself a time limit, just take things day by day.
-If you don’t feel like you have fully grieved after a few months that’s fine.
+Don’t set yourself a time limit, just take things day by day if you don’t feel like you have fully grieved after a few months that’s fine.
 The same applies if you still feel the same after a year or two.

 Can children understand death and should I talk about it with them?